 - 1. Ensure that the file to be imported is copied into the Import folder located directly under the stores directory of the server.
 When connecting to a server via HTTP, TCP or Named Pipes, the import directory is located in the directory on the server where the stores are located (typically [INSTALLDIR]Data).
 When connecting to an embedded store, the import directory should be created in the directory specified for the embedded store.
 If this directory does not exist it should be created.
 You should also ensure that the user that the BrightstarDB service has sufficient privileges to be able to read the files to be imported. - 2.
 From the Polaris interface, create a new import task by selecting the store the data is to be imported into and then clicking Store > New > Import Job, or by right-clicking on the store and selecting New > Import Job from the popup menu. - 3.
-In the interface that is displayed, change the Import Method radio button selection to Remote and enter the name of the file to be imported.
-Do not specify the path to the file, just the file name the server will only look for this file in its Import directory. - 4.
-Click on the Start button to submit the job to the server. - 5.
+In the interface that is displayed, change the Import Method radio button selection to Remote. - 4.
+OPTIONAL: To have the data imported into a specific named graph in the store, enter the full IRI of the target graph in the field labelled Graph Name. - 5.
+Enter the name of the file to be imported in the field labelled Import File.
+Do not specify the path to the file, just the file name the server will only look for this file in its Import directory. - 6.
+Click on the Start button to submit the job to the server. - 7.
 Once the job is submitted, the interface will track the job progress, but you can at any time exit Polaris and the job will continue to run on the server.